ADeltaX/MSEdgeBot/README.md

 # MSEdgeBot
-The bot that empowers the Telegram Channel https://t.me/MSEdgeUpdates
+The bot that empowers the Telegram Channel https://t.me/MSEdgeUpdates, written in C#, powered by TDLib